chenxing3/Waveman/README.md

     $ python Training.py

 It require tfrecord file to train and valid.
 Please configure --TrainNum equal to the total number of train images.
-Two model can be choose: ResVggNet and VggNet.
+Two model can be choose: BatNet and VggNet.

 All the model are stored in the folder ./logs